MicrosoftDocs/ATADocs/ATPDocs/classic-install-step2.md

 ---
-title: Connect Microsoft Defender for Identity to Active Directory quickstart
+title: Classic portal - Connect Microsoft Defender for Identity to Active Directory quickstart
-description: Step two of installing Microsoft Defender for Identity helps you configure the domain connectivity settings on your Defender for Identity cloud service ms.date: 10/26/2020 ms.topic: quickstart
+description: Classic portal - Step two of installing Microsoft Defender for Identity helps you configure the domain connectivity settings on your Defender for Identity cloud service ms.date: 10/26/2020 ms.topic: quickstart
 ---

-# Quickstart: Connect to your Active Directory Forest
+# Classic portal: Quickstart - Connect to your Active Directory Forest

 > [!NOTE]
 > The experience described in this page can also be accessed at <https://security.microsoft.com> as part of Microsoft 365 Defender.
 The supporting documents for the new experience can be found [here](/microsoft-365/security/defender-identity/directory-service-accounts).
 For more information about Microsoft Defender for Identity and when other features will be available in Microsoft 365 Defender, see [Microsoft Defender for Identity in Microsoft 365 Defender](defender-for-identity-in-microsoft-365-defender.md).